ressy/winregfs/README.md

 winregfs
 ========

-Mount a Windows registry file as a read-only filesystem.
+Mount a Windows registry, or an individual registry file, as a read-only filesystem.

-For the moment I should mention that I've *barely* tested this at all.
-I don't think it could do anything awful, since python-registry is read-only, but it could at least do something extremely illogical :)

 Setup
 -----